The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Paying off credit card debt can seem overwhelming, especially when that debt comes with high interest rates.
-To start tackling that debt, it’s smart to take advantage of a balance transfer credit card with an introductory 0 percent APR offer.
+To start tackling that debt, it’s smart to take advantage of a balance transfer credit card with an 0 percent intro APR offer.

 How to transfer a balance to a Bank of America credit card